Benefits of Myo-Inositol for Polycystic Ovary Syndrome (PCOS)

-Myo-Inositol & PCOS - In A Nutshell
+Myo-Inositol & PCOS

 Nutrition & PCOS

-• Weight management
+1. Weight management

-• Hormone balance
+3. Hormone balance

-• Ovarian health support
+4. Ovarian health support

-What is Myo-Inositol?
+What is Myo-inositol?

 Myo-inositol is one of nine different types of inositol.
 It is a naturally occurring substance produced in the human body from glucose, although it is not a sugar.
 Better described as a ‘vitamin-like’ substance, myo-inositol is often considered to be a member of the B complex group of vitamins.
 However, because it is produced by the body in amounts considered sufficient to support health, it is not officially termed an essential nutrient.
 In addition to the body’s own production from glucose, myo-inositol is also found naturally in many foods such as organ meats, fruit, grains, nuts and beans.